Fly spray: Principles

 Fly spray contains chemicals (including many organophosphate compounds) that bind to and permanently block the action of an enzyme called acetylcholinesterase.
 Acetyl choline (ACh) is the nerve transmitter substance released by motor neurones (at a site called the neuromuscular junction) to stimulate muscle contraction.
 The muscles relax (stop contracting) when the ACh is removed from the neuromuscular junction (NMJ) by the action of acetylcholinesterase.

 By inhibiting the cholinesterase the insect can no longer break down ACh in the NMJ and so its muscles lock up in a state of tetany (continuous contraction) making flying and respiration impossible, and the insect then dies of asphyxiation.

 The Fly spray is shown to be effective against black flies.
 The U.S. Environmental Protection Agency released a study detailing the effectiveness of black fly spray.

 Safety

-Fly spray is dangerous to pets as well as fish and should be used with caution.
 Like many insecticides, fly spray can be toxic to a host of other organisms including birds, fish, beneficial insects, and non-target plants.

 In the United States, fly sprays often contain the powerful insect toxin dichlorvos which is often targeted by environmental groups as a carcinogenic compound.
 While the small quantities found in fly spray may be negligible, the insect toxin can contaminate soil, water, turf, and other vegetation if disposed improperly.

-Recently, environmentally friendly fly sprays have sprung into the market, using essential oils as their active ingredient.
-Peppermint and wintergreen oils are naturally potent bug repellants.
-Brands like Wondercide, Harris Pest Control, and Country Vet have been touting their products as environmentally friendly and natural.